 The following clause shall be conspicuously set forth in every contract and solicitation therefor:

-REPRESENTATION REGARDING GRATUITIES AND KICKBACKS
+REPRESENTATION REGARDING KICKBACKS

-The bidder, offeror, or contractor represents that it has not violated, is not violating, and promises that it will not violate the prohibition against gratuities and kickbacks set forth in Section 12-206 (Gratuities and Kickbacks) of the [State] Procurement Code."
+The bidder, offeror, or contractor represents that it has not violated, is not violating, and promises that it will not violate the prohibition against kickbacks set forth in Section 12-205 (Kickbacks) of the [State] Procurement Code."

-§12-207 Prohibition Against Contingent Fees.
+§12-206 Prohibition Against Contingent Fees.

+As in this section, “Bona Fide Business Development Agencies” means established commercial or selling agencies that neither exert nor proposes to exert improper influence to solicit or obtain [State] contracts.

+As used in this section, “Bona Fide Employee” means persons employed by a bidder or offeror and subject to the bidder or offeror's supervision and control as to the time, place, and manner of performance, and who neither exerts nor proposes to exert improper influence to solicit or obtain [State] contracts.

 (1) Contingent Fees.
-It shall be a breach of ethical standards for a person to be retained, or to retain a person, to solicit or secure a [State] contract upon an agreement or understanding for a commission, percentage, brokerage, or contingent fee, except for retention of bona fide employees or bona fide established commercial selling agencies for the purpose of securing business.
+It shall be a breach of ethical standards for a person to be retained, or to retain a person, to solicit or secure a [State] contract for a contingent fee, except for the offeror’s bona fide employees or bona fide business development agencies.
+As used in this section, contingent fees are any commission, percentage, brokerage, or other fee that is contingent upon the success of securing a [State] contract.

 (2) Representation of Contractor.
 Every person, before being awarded a [State] contract, shall represent, in writing, that such person has not retained anyone in violation of Subsection (1) of this Section.
 Failure to do so constitutes a breach of ethical standards.

 (3) Contract Clause.
-The representation prescribed in Subsection (2) of this Section shall be conspicuously set forth in every contract and solicitation therefor.
+The representation prescribed in Subsection (2) of this Section shall be conspicuously set forth in every contract and solicitation.

+COMMENTARY: